-Grapheme and mnemonic Picture card Pronunciation phrase Formation phrase S S S Show your teeth and and let the s his out sesses sesses Under the snake's chin, slide down and round its tail. a a 2 Open your mouth wide and make the 'a' sound at the back of your mouth a a a Around the astronaut's helmet, and down into space. t t attronaut Open your lips, put the tip of your tongue behind your teeth and press From the tiger's nose to its tail, then follow the stripe across the tiger. p p tiger .
-Bring your lips together and push them open and say p p p Down the penguin's back, up and round its head. i penguin pall your lips back and make the Y sound at the back of your mouth.
-Down the iguand's body, then draw a dot (on the leaf) at the top. iguana Open your lips a bit,put your tongue behind your teeth and Down the stick, up and over the net.
+Phase 2 grapheme is Picture card Pronunciation phrase Formation phrase S S S Show your teeth and and let the s hist out sesses sesses Under the unake's chin, slide down and round its tail. a a snake Open your mouth wide and make the 'a' sound at the back of your mouth a a a Around the astronaut's helmet, and down into space. t t autronaut Open your lips, put the tip of your tongue behind your teeth and press From the tiger's nose to its tail, then follow the stripe across the tiger. рр tiger Bring your lips together and push them open and say p p p Down the penguin's back, up and round its head. i pengun pall your lips back and make the 'C' sound at the back of your mouth.
+Down the iguana's body, then draw a dot (on the leaf) at the top- 1- iguana Open your lips a bit,put your tongue behind your teeth and make the nanan sound nanan Down the stick, up and over the net.